Deltares/hydromt/docs/user_guide/data.rst

 - **data_type** (required): type of input data.
 Either *RasterDataset*, *GeoDataset* or *GeoDataFrame*.
 - **driver** (required): data_type specific driver to read a dataset, see overview below.
 - **crs** (required if missing in the data): EPSG code or WKT string of the reference coordinate system of the data.
 Only used if not crs can be infered from the input data.
+- **kwargs** (optional): pairs of key value arguments to pass to the driver specific open data method (eg xr.open_mfdataset for netdcf raster, see the full list below).
 - **rename** (optional): pairs of variable names in the input data (*old_variable_name*) and the corresponding generic HydroMT name for renaming (*new_variable_name*).
 - **nodata** (optional): nodata value of the input data.
 For Raster- and GeoDatasets this is only used if not inferred from the original input data, For GeoDataFrame provided nodata values are converted to nan values.
 - **unit_add** (optional): add or substract a value to the input data for unit conversion (e.g. -273.15 for conversion of temperature from Kelvin to Celsius).